moduIo/Deep-Q-network/README.md

 ![Alt text](mspacman.jpg?raw=true "Title")

-I modified the example found from https://keon.io/deep-q-learning/ by implementing the CNN model and target model logic (among other things).
+I modified the example found from https://keon.io/deep-q-learning/ by implementing the CNN model, target model logic, and frame averaging (among other things).

 Hyperparameters were chosen according to the original paper as well as from https://github.com/ageron/tiny-dqn which also provided the image preprocessing method.